Zach Wilson: Personal life

-Wilson was born to Michael and Lisa Wilson (née Neeleman) and has three brothers and two sisters.
+Wilson was born to Michael and Lisa Wilson (née Neeleman) and has three brothers, one of whom is college quarterback Isaac Wilson, and two sisters.
 He is part Hawaiian on his father's side, with his middle name Kapono meaning "righteous" in the Hawaiian language.
 Some other members of his family include airline entrepreneur David Neeleman and HealthEquity co-founder Stephen Neeleman.

 Wilson was diagnosed with attention deficit hyperactivity disorder (ADHD) as a child, a trait that runs in his family.
-Wilson was baptized as a member of The Church of Jesus Christ of Latter-Day Saints.
-He has said that he "didn’t grow up active in the church [and] was never really a churchgoer..."
-He considers himself a spiritual person, telling Deseret News "I have always had a good relationship with God in my life.”
+Wilson was baptized as a member of the Church of Jesus Christ of Latter-day Saints.
+He has said that he "didn't grow up active in the church [and] was never really a churchgoer..."
+He considers himself a spiritual person, telling Deseret News "I have always had a good relationship with God in my life."

-Wilson has been friends with Washington Commanders wide receiver and former BYU Cougars teammate Dax Milne since childhood.
+Wilson has been friends with former BYU Cougars teammate Dax Milne since childhood.

+In June 2024, Wilson announced his engagement to girlfriend Nicolette Dellanno.
+On June 28, 2025, Wilson and Nicolette were married in New York City.